-- Grape supply agreements between growers and winemakers vary widely. - In warm climate regions multi-year variable price written supply agreements for a maximum tonnage are the most common type of supply agreement. - Most growers prefer the certainty of multi-year supply agreements. - A significant number of growers do not have written supply agreements, despite their desire for certainty. - Due to imbalances in bargaining power, growers are often unable to effectively negotiate for the removal or amendment of suboptimal terms from supply agreements.
-Winemakers may rely on these suboptimal terms to the detriment of growers. - The ACCC is assessing supply agreements and may investigate winemakers whose standard form contracts contain terms that appear to be unfair terms.
+- Grape supply agreements between growers and winemakers vary widely. - In warm climate regions multi-year variable price written supply agreements for a maximum tonnage are the most common type of supply agreement. - Most growers prefer the certainty of multi-year supply agreements. - A significant number of growers do not have written supply agreements, despite their desire for certainty. - Growers are vulnerable to accepting supply agreements with sub-optimal terms, which winemakers may rely on to the detriment of growers. - The ACCC is continuing to consider contract clauses that may raise concerns under the business-to-business unfair contract terms laws.

-The ACCC's analysis of contracting practices focusses on grower concerns about terms that have the potential to cause an imbalance in the rights and obligations of the parties to the detriment of growers.
+The ACCC's analysis of contracting practices focusses on grower concerns about terms that have the potential to cause an imbalance in the rights and obligations of the parties, and detriment to growers.
 While certain concerns were commonly expressed by growers, these issues do not apply to all winemakers uniformly.